Petkov-Petko/RealEstate/README.md

   **Property Listings**: Browse properties available for rent or purchase.

+  **Admin View**: Only the admin can add properties from an   admin view page.

   **Google Maps Integration**: View properties on an interactive map.

   **Responsive Design**: The website is designed to be responsive and user-friendly on all devices.